The students you’ll come to love from Mrs Baker’s Class

 Mean Eric – coming soon!

-Eric’s the meanest kid in the class, and the only way Indigenous child Zac can escape being bullied and called a dirty boong is to become Eric’s offsider.
+Eric’s the meanest kid in the class, and the only way Indigenous child Zac can escape being bullied and called ‘dirty’ is to become Eric’s offsider.
 That means Zac has to do mean things too.
 But when Zac is told to pick on his friend Becky to satisfy Eric, he feels sick inside.

 A chance encounter with Eric’s family, and some wise words from Zac’s father, open Zac’s eyes to how Eric became so mean.
-With his dad’s help and encouragement, Zac starts to stand up to Eric and even offers him a less hurtful way to release his anger.
+With his dad’s help and encouragement, Zac chooses not to copy Eric and even offers him a less hurtful way to release his anger.